dineshachuthan/AIStoryTellerBackendAPI/replit.md

 - No convenience hardcoding under any circumstances
 - Every function must connect to real data sources or fail authentically

+**CRITICAL APPROVAL RULE: NO SCHEMA/ENDPOINT CHANGES WITHOUT PERMISSION**
+- DO NOT create or modify database schema without explicit approval
+- DO NOT add new REST endpoints without explicit approval
+- DO NOT add new routes without explicit approval
+- Always request permission before any structural changes to API or database
+- Focus on using existing infrastructure and endpoints when possible

 **CRITICAL PROVIDER RULE: NO FALLBACK PROVIDERS ANYWHERE**
 - ZERO TOLERANCE for fallback provider logic in voice or video systems
 - Only the configured primary provider should be used - no secondary options